NBA Rumors: Blazers, Pistons Could Explore C.J. McCollum For Blake Griffin Trade, ‘Bleacher Report’ Suggests

 — Steven Benke (@stevebenke) August 17, 2018

-The deal will be more beneficial for the Pistons that it is for the Trail Blazers.
+The deal will be more beneficial for the Pistons than it is for the Trail Blazers.
 Aside from dumping Blake Griffin and his lucrative contract, they will be receiving another superstar, C.J.
 McCollum, who could build a better tandem with Andre Drummond and a perfect fit with Pistons Head Coach Dwane Casey’s system.
 In 81 games he played last season, McCollum averaged 21.4 points, 4.0 rebounds, 3.4 assists, and one steal on 44.3 percent shooting from the field and 39.7 percent from beyond the arc.

 Since the Pistons traded for Griffin, most people have doubt if he can coexist with Drummond in Detroit’s frontcourt.
 Both big men offer the same set of skills, except Griffin has the ability to shoot from beyond the arc.
 As of now, there is no strong indication that the Trail Blazers and the Pistons are planning to engage in a blockbuster trade involving Griffin and McCollum.
 Expect more rumors to circulate before the February NBA trade deadline.